 About the center

 Research at the center covers historical and contemporary antisemitism as well as studies of genocide and violations of human rights.
-The Center also focuses on the historical and current situation of Norwegian minorities and their roles within a multi-cultural society.
+We also focus on the historical and current situation of right-wing extremism, Iraqi and Myanmar minorities, Norwegian minorities, and their roles within a multi-cultural society.

-In the beginning of 2005 the Center moved to the historical building of Villa Grande.
+In the beginning of 2005, the center moved to the historical building of Villa Grande.
 Villa Grande was during World War II the residence of the Norwegian collaborator and Nazi-leader, Vidkun Quisling.
-Villa Grande was then known as "Gimle".
-With this symbolic act of reappropriation the center transforms the image of this monumental building.
-Once a house of shame it is now filled with activities in strong contrast to its former role.
+Villa Grande was then known as "Gimle", referring to the heavenly place in Asgard within Norse mythology.